 In January 2019, two privacy coins, Grin and Beam, were launched.
 The event caused great excitement in the crypto world.
 To raise confidentiality, Grin and Beam use Mimblewimble’s Confidential Transactions and Dandelion scheme.
 Using the scheme all transactions are made in two phases: anonymity phase or Stem and distribution phase or Fluff.

 Grin launch allows to aggregate and cut-through transactions before their distribution during Fluff phase.
 This approach greatly facilitates to privacy levels increase.
 Beam also contains “fictitious” transactions added during Stem phase to compensate the situations when real transactions are unavailable.
 In addition, Beam gives the opportunity to audit transactions without disclosing data to a broad public.

 Two projects look very promising.
 But, will they finally turn out to be successful?
 And will they take leading positions among privacy-oriented coins? elegro will follow their development story with great interest.

 Mimblewimble gains great adoption

 Currently, more and more cryptocurrencies show an increased interest in Mimblewimble.
 The tech is an advantageous proposal for a bitcoin-like blockchain that could be implemented as a sidechain.

 Thus, Litecoin has just informed about the possibility to integrate the tech.
-The company as well noted that it was more interested in improving Litecoin privacy, not the scalability.
+The company as well noted that it has an interest in improving Litecoin privacy, not the scalability.
 Currently, Litecoin is discussing the ways to add CTs and Mimblewimble.